 - In the inventory pane, right-click a Microsoft 365 organization with enabled security defaults and select Manage backup applications.

 Mind that the Manage backup applications option is available only for organizations added using modern app-only authentication.
 For organizations added using either basic authentication or modern authentication with legacy protocols allowed, you use the Manage backup accounts option.
 For more information, see Adding Accounts.

 - In the Backup Applications Manager window, click Add.

 - In the Add Applications window, select Azure AD applications that you want to add and click Add.

 Make sure to manually grant the required permissions to Azure AD applications in advance.

 Also, mind that Veeam Backup for Microsoft 365 ignores an Azure AD application that you use when adding your Microsoft 365 organization.

 - Click Not configured next to each added application to configure an SSL certificate that you want to use for secure communications between Veeam Backup for Microsoft 365 and your Azure AD application.

 - In the Select Certificate wizard, select an SSL certificate.
 For more information, see SSL Certificates.

-Before selecting a certificate in Veeam Backup for Microsoft Office 365, you must assign this certificate to the application on the Azure portal, as described in this Microsoft article.
+Before selecting a certificate in Veeam Backup for Microsoft Office 365, you must assign this certificate to the application on the Azure portal.
+For more information, see this Microsoft article.